maxstoll94/level-display-bot/README.md

 d. **displayFormat:** The format in which the level is displayed next to the user. {0} is required and will be replaced by the level.
 Note: This bot will alway append the username before the level display.

+e. **notifyUserID:** Snowflake ID of the user/channel that should be notified when the bot receives an error.

 ### Install packages